Nutrition During Pregnancy

 • A hard-boiled egg and a slice of whole-grain bread

-• Low-sugar trail mix that includes nuts, peanuts or seeds
+• Low-sugar trail mix that includes nuts, peanuts, or pumpkin seeds

 • Smoothies made with yogurt and frozen fruit.
-For a delicious smoothie recipe click here.
+For a delicious, healthy smoothie recipe:

 • Greek yogurt dip and raw veggies, such as broccoli and red pepper strips.
-Click here for a yogurt dip recipe.
+For a yogurt dip recipe:

-In the second and third trimesters, you need to add only about 300 calories to your daily diet.
-However, you may need to eat five or six times a day — three small meals and two or three healthy snacks — to get enough nutrients.
-Eating frequent small meals may help you avoid common pregnancy discomforts such as heartburn, bloating, cravings and constipation.
+Eat three small meals and two or three healthy snacks a day.
+Eating frequent small meals helps pregnant women avoid common pregnancy discomforts such as heartburn, bloating, cravings and constipation.

-Click here for a nutritionist’s advice on foods to avoid or limit during pregnancy.
+For a dietitian’s advice on foods to avoid or limit during pregnancy, see this video.

 Avoid fish high in mercury

-Avoid orange roughy, shark, marlin, swordfish, king mackerel and tilefish.
+Avoid orange roughy fish, shark, marlin, swordfish, king mackerel and tilefish.
 Exposure to mercury can cause brain damage to your unborn child.
 Here’s a one-page guide to safe fish to eat during pregnancy.
-For Spanish, click here

 Avoid foods that may give you food poisoning